sparktsang/sparktsang.github.io/_posts/starting-investment.md

 And in that moment, I understood.
 His ninety-percent hit rate, his prophetic pronouncements—it was all a fair-weather phenomenon.
 His entire system was predicated on one, single, unstated assumption: that the market would always go up.

 He was a prophet whose only miracle was the ability to predict yesterday's weather.
 His knowledge wasn't a lie; it was just... contingent.
+Every prophet of knowledge is bound by the weather of his own time.
 It was a beautiful, intricate, and ultimately useless map for a territory that no longer existed.

 <!--Act III: The Epiphany in Dali - Rebirth in the Ruins-->
+In an age where truth had become a subscription model, knowledge was no longer what you learned, but what you paid to believe.

 By then, I had paid over $10,000 in tuition fees for various courses, and my investment losses had ballooned to over $20,000.
 I was at the lowest point of my life, my dream of freedom in tatters.
 I retreated to Dali, a town in China's Yunnan province, to lick my wounds.

 And it was there, in the depths of my despair, that I found salvation.